Murage-Ivy/auth-form/README.md

 To solve this problem,  I have decided to create a restaurant finder app that helps people who are new to the area and looking for a good place to eat.
 Through sharing the restaurants details and also the food that they serve.
 You can judged how good the restaurant is from the reviews that users share.

 ## Project Features
-* Home Page - First page user sees when they visit the site which contains all the restaurants
-* Login Page - Logs in user to use the application
+* Login Page - Logs in user to use the website
-* Sign Up page - Registers user to use the application
+* Sign Up page - Registers user to use the website
-* Restaurant Page - Displayes a single restaurant, its dishes and reviews.
+* Pokemon  Page - Displays pokemons.

 ## Objective of the project